tabalren/Unit14_DeepLearning/README.md

 ### LSTM RNN Model Using Fear and Greed Index Values

 We built and trained an LSTM RNN model using the FNG indicators to predict the closing price.
 Refer to lstm_stock_predictor_fng.ipynb file for detailed code.
 You will see from the model evaluation results and below plot that the results were not ideal.
-The loss rate % was much high than our former model.
+The loss rate % was much higher than our former model.

 ![](Images/fng.jpeg)